-Hi, Madeline.
-How long have you been vegetarian, and what inspired you to make the change?
+Hi, Sarah.
+How long have you been (mostly) vegetarian, and what inspired you to make the change?

 Your favourite go-to vegetarian dishes?

 I haven’t quite succumbed to the proper vegetarian diet of tofu, nut meat or beans, but I eat loads of veggies, eggs, tuna, chicken (I am only 85% vego!), and nuts and seeds.

 Have you ever snuck a vegetarian character or recipe into a story you’ve written?